Sleep Number (NASDAQ:SNBR) Updates FY 2022 Earnings Guidance

 Sleep Number (NASDAQ:SNBR – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $5.000-$6.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.770.
 The company issued revenue guidance of -.

-Several research firms have recently issued reports on SNBR.
-UBS Group lowered their price objective on Sleep Number from $80.00 to $65.00 and set a neutral rating for the company in a research note on Thursday, February 24th.
-Bank of America decreased their target price on shares of Sleep Number from $55.00 to $45.00 and set an underperform rating for the company in a research report on Monday.
-Wedbush decreased their target price on shares of Sleep Number from $80.00 to $54.00 and set a neutral rating for the company in a research report on Monday, March 28th.
-Zacks Investment Research downgraded shares of Sleep Number from a hold rating to a strong sell rating in a research report on Tuesday, March 1st.
-Finally, Piper Sandler cut their price target on Sleep Number from $75.00 to $62.00 and set an overweight rating on the stock in a report on Thursday, April 7th.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $69.40.
+A number of equities analysts have recently issued reports on the company.
+Zacks Investment Research downgraded Sleep Number from a hold rating to a strong sell rating in a research note on Tuesday, March 1st.
+UBS Group lowered their target price on Sleep Number from $80.00 to $65.00 and set a neutral rating on the stock in a report on Thursday, February 24th.
+Bank of America cut their price target on Sleep Number from $55.00 to $45.00 and set an underperform rating for the company in a research note on Monday, April 18th.
+Wedbush lowered their price objective on shares of Sleep Number from $80.00 to $54.00 and set a neutral rating on the stock in a research note on Monday, March 28th.
+Finally, Piper Sandler cut shares of Sleep Number from an overweight rating to a neutral rating and cut their target price for the stock from $62.00 to $49.00 in a research report on Thursday, April 21st.
+Two equities research analysts have rated the stock with a sell rating and four have assigned a hold rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of Hold and an average price target of $66.80.

-Several institutional investors have recently made changes to their positions in SNBR.
-Royal Bank of Canada increased its holdings in Sleep Number by 33.8% in the 3rd quarter.
-Royal Bank of Canada now owns 3,876 shares of the company’s stock worth $362,000 after acquiring an additional 979 shares during the last quarter.
-LPL Financial LLC increased its holdings in Sleep Number by 11.1% in the 3rd quarter.
+A number of large investors have recently bought and sold shares of SNBR.
+LPL Financial LLC increased its stake in Sleep Number by 11.1% during the third quarter.
 LPL Financial LLC now owns 3,390 shares of the company’s stock worth $317,000 after acquiring an additional 339 shares during the last quarter.
-Cubist Systematic Strategies LLC increased its holdings in Sleep Number by 40.6% in the 4th quarter.
-Cubist Systematic Strategies LLC now owns 12,836 shares of the company’s stock worth $983,000 after acquiring an additional 3,704 shares during the last quarter.
-Stifel Financial Corp increased its holdings in Sleep Number by 12.1% in the 4th quarter.
-Stifel Financial Corp now owns 15,447 shares of the company’s stock worth $1,183,000 after acquiring an additional 1,662 shares during the last quarter.
-Finally, Sei Investments Co. increased its holdings in Sleep Number by 18.4% in the 4th quarter.
-Sei Investments Co. now owns 15,602 shares of the company’s stock worth $1,199,000 after acquiring an additional 2,420 shares during the last quarter.
-97.90% of the stock is owned by hedge funds and other institutional investors.
+Royal Bank of Canada grew its holdings in shares of Sleep Number by 33.8% during the 3rd quarter.
+Royal Bank of Canada now owns 3,876 shares of the company’s stock worth $362,000 after purchasing an additional 979 shares during the period.
+Stifel Financial Corp grew its holdings in shares of Sleep Number by 12.1% during the 4th quarter.
+Stifel Financial Corp now owns 15,447 shares of the company’s stock worth $1,183,000 after purchasing an additional 1,662 shares during the period.
+Sei Investments Co. increased its position in Sleep Number by 18.4% during the 4th quarter.
+Sei Investments Co. now owns 15,602 shares of the company’s stock worth $1,199,000 after purchasing an additional 2,420 shares in the last quarter.
+Finally, Penserra Capital Management LLC raised its holdings in Sleep Number by 49.3% in the fourth quarter.
+Penserra Capital Management LLC now owns 8,104 shares of the company’s stock valued at $567,000 after buying an additional 2,676 shares during the period.
+97.90% of the stock is currently owned by institutional investors.

 Sleep Number Company Profile (Get Rating)